zz-blue/SmartFlow-Doc/source/Example.rst

     environment:
       # The following settings are used for the environment.
 You may need to adjust them according to your specific requirements.
-      # The number of CFD
+      # The number of CFD running instances parallelly
       n_cfds: 2
-      # The number of agents per CFD
+      # The number of agents per CFD environment
       agents_per_cfd: 48
       # The number of tasks (processors) per CFD, which is the number of MPI ranks
       # Please note it should not exceed the number of cores your server has